 But naming it has changed something.
 Not the reflex, but my relationship to the reflex.

-Last Thanksgiving, my son-in-law's parents hosted.
-Beautiful home.
+Last Thanksgiving, my partner's family hosted.
+Beautiful home up in the hills.
 Catered appetizers.
-A cheese board that probably cost more than the turkey.
+A cheese board that probably cost more than the turkey—a cheese board I wasn't eating from, for multiple reasons.
 And halfway through the evening, I caught myself doing the old scan—noticing the wine labels, estimating the catering bill, silently cataloging all the ways their ease differed from mine.

 And for the first time, instead of performing my way through it, I just... noticed.
 Let the thought arrive and pass through like weather.
 I didn't pretend I was comfortable with it.
 I didn't pretend I wasn't.
 I just stood there holding a glass of sparkling water—tap, not bottled—and let myself be exactly who I was in the room.
-A woman who grew up counting, who married a man who folded hotel towels, who taught thirty-two years of English to kids who were doing their own invisible math in every classroom.

 The performance didn't stop entirely.
 I'm not sure it ever does.
 But something softened in the machinery of it—like a door that had been locked for decades finally opening just enough to let in a draft.